neuroailab/cs375/2025/hw2/README.md

         return torch.tensor(bits, dtype=torch.float32)
 ```

-Here is an exmaple of a barcode produced by this dataset:
+Here is an example of a barcode produced by this dataset:

 ![example barcodet](barcode1.png "Example Barcode")

-Can you tell what the label is supose to be?
+Can you tell what the label is supposed to be?

+When setting up the Barcode dataset, you should define the training dataset length to be 1 million samples (`length=1000000`) and the validation dataset length to 50,000 samples (`length=50000`).
+These sizes roughly match the ImageNet training and validation splits, facilitating a fair comparison between tasks.

+Additionally, ensure you define a unique and fixed set of 50,000 integer values for the validation set (`val_numbers`).
+These integers must remain constant and exclusive to validation, ensuring they never appear in the training dataset.
+This separation prevents data leakage and ensures that the validation performance accurately reflects the model’s generalization capability.

 ### Modified AlexNet for Barcode Classification